Yang Shaohou: Internationally well-known students

-Wu Kung-i and Wu Kung-tsao trained with Yang Shaohou, based on a tradition that required they be taught by teachers of the same lineage generation as their grandfather, Wu-style cofounder Wu Ch'uan-yu, who died while they were infants.
-Their father Wu Chien-ch'uan and Yang Shaohou were both famous for their "small frame" martial expertise, and this training laid a strong foundation for the Wu brothers' mastery of their family style.
-Wu Kung-i's famous 1954 public match in Macau against a master of Tibetan White Crane, and even more so his son Wu Ta-k'uei's reputation as a fierce brawler, might have made Yang Shaohou proud.
+Wu Gongyi and Wu Kung-tsao trained with Yang Shaohou, based on a tradition that required they be taught by teachers of the same lineage generation as their grandfather, Wu-style cofounder Wu Quanyou, who died while they were infants.
+Their father Wu Jianquan and Yang Shaohou were both famous for their "small frame" martial expertise, and this training laid a strong foundation for the Wu brothers' mastery of their family style.
+Wu Gongyi's famous 1954 public match in Macau against a master of Tibetan White Crane, and even more so his son Wu Ta-k'uei's reputation as a fierce brawler, might have made Yang Shaohou proud.

-Tung Ying-chieh trained with Yang Shaohou in Beijing while preparing to serve as Yang Chengfu's chief assistant instructor, and later incorporated aspects of Yang Shaohou's "small frame" and fa jin techniques into his own Tung family t'ai chi advanced fast forms.
-Tung taught that mastery of any size "frame" of Yang style would enable mastery of the others, and though he felt that the Yang Chengfu "large frame" was the best place to start he never criticized other frames, styles, or masters.
+Dong Yingjie trained with Yang Shaohou in Beijing while preparing to serve as Yang Chengfu's chief assistant instructor, and later incorporated aspects of Yang Shaohou's "small frame" and fa jin techniques into his own Dong family tai chi advanced fast forms.
+Dong taught that mastery of any size "frame" of Yang style would enable mastery of the others, and though he felt that the Yang Chengfu "large frame" was the best place to start he never criticized other frames, styles, or masters.

-Tung Hu-ling may be our only source for an example of a Yang Shao-hou saber form.
-As noted above in the Weapons section, although due to his young age when Yang died it is not clear if Tung trained in this directly with Shao-hou or Shao-hou's student(s), it is important to note that he respectfully credited a Yang Shao-hou form as the source for the advanced single and double saber and stick forms he created for the Tung family t'ai chi curriculum.
+Tung Hu Ling (Dong Huling) may be our only source for an example of a Yang Shaohou saber form.
+As noted above in the Weapons section, although due to his young age when Yang died it is not clear if Tung trained in this directly with Shaohou or Shaohou's student(s), it is important to note that he respectfully credited Yang Shaohou as the source of the challenging techniques in the advanced single and double saber and stick forms Tung created for his family's tai chi curriculum.